Business Owner’s Policy

 Third-party property damage

-The general liability portion of a BOP can help repair or replace damaged customer property.
-It can also pay legal fees if a customer sues over the damage.
+The general liability portion of a BOP covers accidents that damage or destroy other people’s property.
+It can also pay for legal fees if a customer sues over the damage.

 Purple check mark